 - The Mystery of the Printing Press, with Luca Dedola

-Teaching fiscal and monetary policy in open economies
+New in the teaching section: Fiscal and monetary policy in open economies

 - Nottingham Lectures in International Economics March 2015: